 KIDS FLYING ALONE: What You Should Know Before Booking a Flight for an Unaccompanied Minor

 Factors contributing to the effectiveness of vaccines include the recipient’s age, the recipient’s health status, the recipient’s immune response to the vaccine, and how well the vaccine components match the disease-causing bacteria/virus circulating in the population.
-In some case, people who have only developed partial immunity to the vaccine may contract the disease.
+In some cases, people who have only developed partial immunity to the vaccine may contract the disease.
 In this case, the vaccine helps reduce disease severity and prevent complications.

 Are Travel Vaccines Safe for Kids?